byu-cs329/lab0-constant-folding/README.md

 x = 10;
 ```

-But this reduction is harder than necessary for this lab, so it is not required (though we will give 20 points extra credit for its successful implementation along with at least two unit tests: one must be the above example, the other an example of your choice.
+But this reduction (short-circuiting with three operands) is harder than necessary for this lab, so it is not required (though we will give 20 points extra credit for its successful implementation along with at least two unit tests: one must be the above example, the other an example of your choice.
 Specifically mention in your pull-request that you completed the extra credit).

 ## Some further notes on folding